jeffreysorgen/golf-club-sensors/activity.md

 Starting with this simple code as a base, we'll combine it with the _RoboCraze_ sketch and our own _golf-swing-acc_ sketch so that we can see the accelerometer data inside the _nRF Connect_ app.

+Starting with this simple code as a base, we'll combine it our own _golf-swing-acc_ sketch so that we can see the accelerometer data inside the _nRF Connect_ app.
+We'll refer to the _RoboCraze_ sketch for reference if needed.

 [_[ Next: **Structure of Arduino Files** ]_](#structure-of-arduino-files)

 ##### BLE Hello World code is here:
 ```